Tall in the Saddle: Plot

-Afterwards, Garvey confesses that Harolday was the brains behind the scheme to acquire all the ranches in the area, split them up into smaller parcels, and sell them to farmers.
+Afterwards, Garvey confesses that Harolday was the brains behind the scheme to acquire all the ranches in the area, split them up into smaller parcels, and sell them to dirt farmers.
 Garvey also acknowledges that Harolday killed Cardell when the old man threatened to expose him as a card cheat and that the bullet that killed Clint was intended for Rocklin.
 When Arly sees Rocklin and Clara discussing the future, she leaves.
 Clara, however, knows that she doesn't belong in the west and tells Rocklin she will be returning east.
 She also indicates that he belongs with Arly.
-Sometime later, Dave and Tala see Rocklin and Arly in a passionate embrace.
+Later, Rocklin and Arly are seen in a passionate embrace.